Users

 NameTypeDescription

-projectKeystringThe ID of the project you’re tracking (required)
+projectKeystringThe project key (required)

 curl -X DELETE \

-https://openreplay.example.com/api/v1/3sWXSsqHgSKnE87YkNJK/users/mickael@example.com \
+{BASE_URL}/public/3sWXSsqHgSKnE87YkNJK/users/mickael@example.com \

--H 'Authorization: {YOUR_ORGANIZATION_API_KEY}'
+-H 'Authorization: Bearer {YOUR_ORGANIZATION_API_KEY}'

 {